jbloomlab/SARSr-CoV_homolog_survey/RBD_ASR/README.md

 ## Addition of new sarbecovirus RBD sequences
 As of 7 March, 2021, there have been new sarbecovirus RBD sequences reported, originally isolated from Japan, Cambodia, Thailand, Rwanda, adn Uganda.
 I want to incorporate these sequences into my alignment and tree, and also see if their inclusion alters the sequecnes of some key ancestors.
+Update 23 April 2021, interesting new sequence just added to GISAID from Zhou et al. preprint, RsYN04, that might be a unique phylogenetic position according to Stephen Goldstein's virological post, also want to add this and perhaps functionally characterize.

 Started new subdirectory, copy in working RBD alignments
 ```